Magical girl: Merchandise

 Magical girl series aimed at young girls were often marketed with a merchandise line, with Kumiko Saito saying that magical girl anime is best understood as "twenty-five-minute advertisements for toy merchandise", highlighting the high production costs and the involvement of Bandai in Sailor Moon and Pretty Cure.
 Reiko Yamashita also mentioned Ojamajo Doremi as an example of a series with mass toy production.
 Pretty Cure has become Japan's fifth highest grossing franchise as of 2010 in part due to its high merchandise sales.
 For the Girls × Heroine series, Shogakukan project manager Reiko Sasaki stated that she had to create scenarios on how to integrate the toys into the show.
 Himitsu no Akko-chan was the earliest example of having a merchandise line and was a "huge hit".
 Toys from the 1980s were commonly in bright colors and were mostly compact cases or sticks, with the character's face sometimes printed on them.
 From 1990 to 1994, toy sets began including pendants as part of transformation items, along with feminine motifs, such as hearts and stars; most of the toys were pink at the time.
 From 1995 to 1999, the toys became more colorful.

 For Sailor Moons 20th anniversary, in 2013, Bandai, the producer of their toy line, released a cosmetics line based on transformation items seen in the series, aimed at adult women who grew up with the show.
 This was followed by a life-sized replica of Sailor Moon's Moon Stick, which Bandai produced as part of their Proplica merchandise line aimed at adult collectors, as well as a jewelry line.
 In the years that followed, other magical girl franchises released merchandise lines aimed towards adult women, through collaborations with fashion brands such as Earth Music & Ecology's Japan Label, Liz Lisa, Thank You Mart, SuperGroupies, and Favorite.

 Non-Japanese works

 Asia

-In China, Balala the Fairies is an ongoing franchise originating as a live-action series before transferring to animation, though it was accused of plagiarizing Pretty Cure.
+In China, Balala the Fairies is an ongoing franchise originating as a live-action series before transferring to animation, though it was accused of plagiarizing Pretty Cure and other magical girl anime series.

 In South Korea, the magical girl concept is often adapted to appeal for younger audiences.
-Select examples include Catch!
-Teenieping (2020) and Tencent Video's Rainbow Bubblegem (2023).
+Two of the examples include Catch!
+Teenieping and Tencent Video's Rainbow Bubblegem.